harmslab/gpmap/README.md

-# Python mapping objects for analyzing genotype-phenotype maps
+# SeqSpace: a Python API for analyzing genotype-phenotype maps

-This module provides mapping object/data-structures for managing genotype-phenotype data.
+A python API for analyzing large genotype phenotype maps.
+It defines a genotype- phenotype map data-structure.

 1. Easily construct sequence spaces from lists of genotypes
 2. Convert any set of sequences into binary representations for modeling.